quodlibetor/chef_attributes_dots_vs_spaces/README.md

     recipes/using_dots.rb
     recipes/using_strings.rb

-Importantly, the converge fails when using dots:
+Importantly, the converge fails when using dots, catching my spelling error:

     ================================================================================
     Recipe Compile Error in /tmp/kitchen/cookbooks/test_dots/recipes/using_dots.rb